Justin-Insight/mymindteam.com/content/resources/payment-options.md

   questions:
     - question: What’s included?
       answer: |-
-        Our top priority at Mind Team is to provide you with the most professional neurodivergent testing possible, which includes hours of behind-the-scenes work from our multidisciplinary team.
+        Our top priority at Mind Team is to provide you with the most professional neurodivergent testing possible, which includes hours of behind-the scenes work from our multidisciplinary team.

         To ensure you get the most accurate, empowering and helpful support possible, your Mind Team testing investment includes:

         - Professional intake interview
         - Direct costs of testing materials and professional evaluators
         - Testing administration
         - Test scoring
         - Record, background and history review
         - Interpretation of test findings
         - Collaborative consultation among our multidisciplinary team
         - Report preparation

-        - And professional review
+        - Professional review
     - question: Why does treatment pricing vary so much?
       answer: |-
         Your Mind Team clinician, as well as your unique treatment plan, is customized to your/your child’s specific mind and needs.